John Forfar: Civilian medical career

 In 1946, he joined Dundee Royal Infirmary as a registrar.
 During this post he trained in the specialism of paediatrics.
 He became a Member of the Royal College of Physicians (MRCP) in 1947 and Member of the Royal College of Physicians of Edinburgh (MRCPE) in 1948.
 That year he spent a short time in Great Ormond Street Hospital, London, and achieved a Diploma in Child Health (DCH).
 In 1948, he was promoted to consultant paediatrician at Dundee Royal Infirmary and senior lecturer in child health at the University of St Andrews.

 In 1950, he moved to Edinburgh where he was a senior paediatric physician at Eastern General, Leith and Western General Hospitals.
 He was also appointed senior lecturer in Child Life and Health at the University of Edinburgh.
 In 1953, he became a Fellow of the Royal College of Physicians of Edinburgh (FRCPE).
 In 1958, he was awarded a higher doctorate in the form of a Doctor of Medicine (MD) with commendation from the University of St Andrews.
+In 1960, Forfar was elected a member of the Harveian Society of Edinburgh.

 He joined the Royal Hospital for Sick Children in Edinburgh in 1964 as a Consultant Paediatrician.
 In the same year he was appointed to the Edward Clark Chair as Professor of Child Life and Health at the University of Edinburgh.
 He also became a Fellow of the Royal College of Physicians (FRCP) in 1964.
 In 1973, the first edition of Forfar and Arneil's Textbook of Paediatrics was published.
 He retired in 1982 and was appointed professor emeritus.

 Outside of academia and his hospital work, he held a number of positions.
 He served on the committees of the Royal College of Physicians of Edinburgh and of London.
 He was an elected member of the General Medical Council from 1984 to 1986.
 He was president of the British Paediatric Association from 1985 to 1988.
 He then lobbied for the recognition of the Association as a Royal College and finally succeeded when it became the Royal College of Paediatrics and Child Health in 1996.